taylorhcarroll/DataStructures-and-algos-notes/Chapter10-Searching-Algorithms/Chapter11-bubbleSort.md/69-70-bubblesort-overview.md

 bubbleSort([8,1,2,3,4,5,6,7]);
 ```

 We make a variable called no swaps.
 And each time we go through we assume no swaps, until a swap actually happens then we set the variable to false because we made a swap.
+Just a small change but can really save a lot of time.

+Time complexity?
+In general it is O(n^2).

+However if data is sorted or nearly sorted, best case possible is O(n) or even O(2n).
+That's the best case, it doesn't mean you should use bubblesort very often or at all unless you know your data is **nearly sorted**.
+But even then there are probably better algos.